-Relation to Prior Work Matusik et al. [11] showed that the log-encoded BRDF space can be accurately modeled by a 45D linear subspace and a 15D non-linear manifold.
+Relation to Prior Work Matusik et al. [1] showed that the log-encoded BRDF space can be accurately modeled by a 45D linear subspace and a 15D non-linear manifold.
 While a linear model is computationally more convenient, a non-linear model offers a tighter fit to the space of BRDFs, and consequently, it contains less implausible BRDFs.
 Our Gaussian mixture based model can be seen as a piecewise linear approximation of the non-linear manifold of BRDFs.
 In contrast to Matusik et al., we work directly on the space spanned by the basis BRDF (i.e., without log-encoding).
 However, as shown in Figure 1 this manifold is highly non-linear too.
 While less tight than a full 15D non-linear model, our Gaussian mixture models strikes a balance between tightness and the ability to robustly identify the piecewise linear subspace to which the observations under natural lighting belong.

 An implausible BRDF lies inside the linear subspace spanned by the linear model, but outside the non-linear BRDF manifold.
-Ideally, we would like to bias these implausible solution towards the non-linear manifold to obtain a more plausible solution.
+Ideally, we would like to bias these implausible solutions towards the non-linear manifold to obtain a more plausible solution.
 Tikhonov regularization biases the reconstruction towards a mean BRDF, assuming that the solution is more plausible when closer to the mean.
 However, such a regularization is only efficient if the modeled space resembles a hypersphere.
-Nielsen et al. [13] model the BRDF space as a hypersphere by scaling the PCA basis BRDFs by the singular values.
+Nielsen et al. [3] model the BRDF space as a hypersphere by scaling the PCA basis BRDFs by the singular values.
 However, as noted before, the BRDF space is highly non-linear and such a hypersphere is not a tight model.
 Intuitively, biasing the reconstruction of a diffuse material towards the mean or median BRDF is suboptimal; the mean or median BRDF contains a rough specular lobe.
 Consequently, it is possible that biasing pushes the solution towards a point away from the non-linear manifold.
-Our solution represents the space of BRDFs as a sum of (rescaled) hyperspheres: the
+Our solution represents the space of BRDFs as a sum of (rescaled) hyperspheres: the per-material class linear likelihood term (Equation 24) biases the solution to the mean (μ'i) of the local hypersphere (rescaled by Σ_i').
+Since each Gaussian subspace is more tight, biasing towards the mean has a lower likelihood of ending away from the non-linear manifold.